4. Observing learning

 3. Observing body language

-When we talk about observing body language, we are talking about both your own body language and that of the students.
+Observing body language concerns both your own body language and that of the students.

 Your own body language

-By actively and consciously using your own body language, working with it like an actor, you influence the body language of your students.
-For example, if you yourself move slowly, talk softly and look neutral, you will radiate calmness.
+By actively and consciously using your own body language, using it as an actor, you influence the body language of your students.
+If you yourself move slowly, talk softly and look neutral, you will radiate calmness.
 Avoid busy moving, talking loudly and looking angry.

 Body language of students